Entyvio Pen (Vedolizumab)

 Drug Interactions

-Some medications may interfere with how Entyvio works or increase your risk of side effects.
+Some medications may interfere with how Entyvio works.

 • Other biologic medicines that suppress the immune system